Adjudicator Application Process

 Do you have 10 years or more experience in the construction industry and an interest in dispute resolution?
 Consider applying to become a certified ODACC Adjudicator.
 Anyone who wants to hear construction adjudications under the Construction Act must be an ODACC certified Adjudicator.

 To be eligible to receive a Certificate to adjudicate, a potential adjudicator must meet the criteria as set out in s.
-3.(2) of the Regulations:
+3.(2) of the Ontario Regulation 306/18:

 3.(2) An individual who meets the following requirements and qualifications is eligible to hold a certificate of qualification to adjudicate: